AirVan21/Jackal/README.md

    libavfilter     6.
 11.100 /  6.
 11.100  libavresample   3.
 0. 0 /  3.
 0. 0
    libswscale      4.
 0.100 /  4.
 0.100  libswresample   2.
 0.100 /  2.
 0.100
    libpostproc    54.
 0.100 / 54.
 0.100

+To build binaries go into src/ directory and run **qmake jackal.pro && make**.
+After that in directories src/client src/server and src/worker will be executable files for client, server and worker respectively.